 Complete Classic Medium Kit With Serum and CultureBoost™

 Our best-selling medium is optimized for use in experimental cell cultures.
 This medium is formulated with 10% serum.
-Kit consists of 500mL Cell Systems Medium, 10mL CultureBoost™ (containing animal derived growth factors) and 10mL Attachment Factor™.
+Kit consists of 500mL Cell Systems Medium, 10mL CultureBoost™ (containing animal derived growth factors) and 10mL Attachment Factor™ (extracellular matrix reagent for coating flasks).
 This becomes a complete medium once activated with the included CultureBoost™ supplement.
 4Z0-500 is Certified and intended for experimental application.
 Cell Systems media and reagents are Sterile, made with WFI and all components are cGMP and ISO Compliant.

 Available in one 500 mL container.

-Certified for use with more than 100 human and animal cell cultures and cell lines including these ACBRI Certified cells:
+Certified for use with more than 100 human and animal cell cultures and cell lines including:

 Bone Marrow Cells (CFU-F and Erythroid Burst Cultures)

 Endothelial Cells (Aortic, Arterial, Coronary Artery, Vascular and Venous)